mariogs5/Mishima-Engine/README.md

 -ImGui window & docking implementation.

 -Main Bar with the follow characteristics:

-  -File: Option to shut down the engine
+  -File -> Option to shut down the engine

   -Configuration window: